VETERINARY NURSING: SMALL ANIMAL CARDIOVASCULAR ECC

 A certificate of completion is provided.

 This course is designed to be as schedule friendly as possible as we understand it can be hard to fit interactive CE into an already busy life.
 Open enrollment allows students to enroll in this course at any time.
-Students can expect to be able to access their course with 48 hours of enrollment submission.

-The participant is not expected to be online in the course at any specific times as there are no real time lectures.
-The instructor will respond to an assignment submission, or a forum question, within 48 hours, with extended time for holidays.
+This is an asynchronous course.
+Students are not expected to be logged into the course at any specific times as there are no real time lectures or requirements.

-But What If Something Comes Up?:
+But What If Something Comes Up?

-There are times that students will have situations that interfere with their ability to work the course on a regular basis.
-In that case an email to VetMedTeam, as soon as such a situation arises, will allow us to work with the student to adjust the time frame.
-It all comes down to communication.
+There are times when unforeseen situations interfere with a student's ability to complete by the deadline.
+In that case, an email to VetMedTeam, as soon as such a situation arises, will allow us to offer the best possible options.

-Technology Requirements |
+Technology Requirements

 Reading content within the course is provided via PDF therefore the ability to download files and open PDFs is required.